cran/BayesianFROC/README.md

       - goodness of fit
       - posterior predictive p value (PPP)
       - SBC
-      - comparison of truth by replicating datasets from true model
+      - comparison of truth using synthesized datasets from a fixed model as a truth

 This is an example dataset;